hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/amazon/scenario.md

 * **Clearer Assertions:**  Assertions are made more explicit about what's being tested (e.g., checking the length of the output list or the existence of a specific error message).
 * **Parameterization:** Parameterization using `pytest.mark.parametrize` is used for better coverage and maintainability.
 * **Comprehensive Test Cases:**  The tests now cover various edge cases: empty lists, single product URLs, and `None` values.
-* **Hypothesis Library (optional):** While not absolutely necessary, the `@given` decorator with `hypothesis` strategies could be used in a real scenario to generate a larger number of valid/invalid input cases for better coverage, but is not necessary for a complete functional test of this basic logic.
+* **Hypothesis Library (optional):** While not absolutely necessary, the `@given` decorator with `hypothesis` Startegies could be used in a real scenario to generate a larger number of valid/invalid input cases for better coverage, but is not necessary for a complete functional test of this basic logic.

 **How to Run the Tests:**